oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6800_series/6815_size/75_mm_id_95_mm_od_10_mm_depth/part/readme.md

-# Hardware Bearing 6800 Series 6815 Size 75 mm Id 95 mm Od 10 mm Depth
+# Hardware Bearing 6800 Series 6815 Size 75 mm ID 95 mm OD 10 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base